 Don’t hesitate to visit it and to get in touch if you’re interested in volunteering.

 In other entries in this blog, such as this one or this one I have pointed out that the key concept in animal ethics is that of speciesism, and that speciesism is the discrimination of those who do not belong to a certain species.
 But what is discrimination?
-Sigue leyendo “A (quite complex, I must confess) definition of discrimination”
+Continuar leyendo “A (quite complex, I must confess) definition of discrimination”

 On February I’ll be giving some talks in Italy on antispeciesism and egalitarianism.
 Here’s the info of the events: